FaisalAl-Tameemi/ml-smartcab/README.md

 This implementation of the smart agent will build a state from a subset of that the information above.
 Namely, `next_waypoint` for directions, `light` for traffic light signal and `oncoming` traffic.

-_Note:_ This implementation chooses to ignore `right` and `left` because we can safely assume that other agents (cars) on the grid will follow the driving rules outlined.
+_Note:_ This implementation chooses to ignore `right` because we can safely assume that other agents (cars) on the grid will follow the driving rules outlined.
+While ignoring `left` can cause the agent to learn that taking a left turn on a red light is an permitted action, we will assume that ideally this will rarely happen in the current simulation.

 Also, we choose to leave out the `deadline` from the agent's state since it does not effect the policy in any way.
 If the environment allowed the learner to do actions such as drive faster when deadline is getting closer to 0 or perhaps an extra reward for maximizing the time remaining in a trip, only then would it effect the outcome and we would include it in the state.